Seattle-based Redfin to lay off hundreds of employees as housing market cools

 Seattle-based Redfin will lay off 8% of its employees as the housing market cools off and its stock price tanks.

-CEO Glenn Kelman announced the layoffs Tuesday, telling employees, “With May demand 17% below expectations, we don’t have enough work for our agents and support staff, and fewer sales leaves us with less money for headquarters projects.”
+CEO Glenn Kelman announced the layoffs Tuesday, telling employees and posting on the company’s blog, “With May demand 17% below expectations, we don’t have enough work for our agents and support staff, and fewer sales leaves us with less money for headquarters projects.”

 The company will lay off about 470 employees by the end of the month, according to an SEC filing.
 Including employees at RentPath and Bay Equity, two companies Redfin acquired, the layoffs amount to about 6% of the workforce, according to Kelman.